The Shadows House Season 2 anime TV series is confirmed to be in production.

 When I first began watching the Shadows House anime there was a lingering fear that the story pacing would similarly rush through the source material.
-Thankfully, most of that concern was unfounded.
+Unfortunately, CloverWorks did manage to surprise again by unexpectedly going the anime original route near the ending but at least most of that concern regarding pacing was unfounded.

-I say “most” since the earlier slice-of-life chapters were condensed to focus on key elements.
-Episode 1 actually covered seven chapters, but considering that the manga’s slow burn introduction was fairly sluggish the anime version could actually be considered an improvement by some, especially since there were anime original extras that flowed well.
+I say “most” in regards to pacing since the earlier slice-of-life chapters were condensed to focus on key elements.
+Episode 1 actually covered seven chapters, but considering that the manga’s slow-burn introduction was fairly sluggish the anime version could actually be considered an improvement by some, especially since there were anime original extras that flowed well.